hplush/slowreader/web/README.md

 - [`stores/`](./stores/): web client’s own smart stores.
 For instance, router on top of URL using [Nano Stores Router](https://github.com/nanostores/router).
 - [`postcss/`](./postcss/): [PostCSS](https://postcss.org/) plugins to check CSS and optimize it.
 Check the plugin’s descriptions for more information.
 - [`stories/`](./stories/): visual tests for pages and UI components by [Storybook](https://storybook.js.org/).
 The main way to test web client.
-- [`scripts/`](./scripts/): scripts to check for popular errors and optimize files after Vite build.
+- [`scripts/`](./scripts/): scripts to check for popular errors, optimize files after Vite build, and deploy.
 Check the script’s descriptions for further details.
 - [`test/`](./test/): unit tests for some parts of the web client.
 - `dist/`: `pnpm build` will build the result here for deployment.
 - [`.storybook/`](./.storybook/): Storybook’s config.